BiocPy/GenomicRanges/README.md

 ## Usage

-The package provide several ways to represent genomic annotations and intervals.
+The package provides several ways to represent genomic annotations and intervals.

 ### Initialize a `GenomicRanges` object

 #### From UCSC or GTF file

-Methods are available to easily access UCSC genomes or load a genome annotation from GTF
+You can easily access UCSC genomes or load a genome annotation from a GTF file using the following methods:

 ```python
 import genomicranges